getflywheel/local-addon-boilerplate/README.md

 Clone the repository into the following directory depending on your platform:

--   macOS: `~/Library/Application Support/Local Beta/addons`
+-   macOS: `~/Library/Application Support/Local/addons`
 -   Windows: `C:\Users\username\AppData\Roaming\Local\addons`

+*You can replace 'Local' with 'Local Beta' if you want to create the add-on for Local Beta.*

 ### Install Dependencies